Okipa/laravel-table/README.md

 > Override the default rows number selection activation status.
 > Calling this method displays a rows number input that enable the user to choose how much rows to show.
-> The default rows number selection activation status is managed by the `config('laravel-table.rows.number.selection')` value.
+> The default rows number selection activation status is managed by the `config('laravel-table.value.rowsNumberSelectionActivation')` value.

 **Note :**`
 - Signature : `rowsNumberSelectionActivation($activate = true): \Okipa\LaravelTable\Table`